Lord-Lucius/Lord-Lucius/README.md

 **Systems Engineer | Compiler Enthusiast | Machine Learning & IA Debutant | 42 School Student**

-⛩️ Building tools that make computers speak 💻
+⛩️ "A man does not have to be remembered to leave his mark upon the world." 💻

 ---